TheisHS/test1-itu-minitwit/work_logs/log.md

 Nadja has set up the automatic releases using this guide: https://circleci.com/blog/publishing-to-github-releases-via-circleci/

 The Github access token has been setup by me.
+The guide said something about a version ...
+I just set it to always be "automatic".